-For me, it was particularly enlightening to learn about “hand-gesturing planes”, such as what the level at which you hold your hands communicate.
+For me, it was particularly enlightening to learn about “hand-gesturing planes”.
 It’s the small detail that makes the difference for the most advanced guys.

 And that insight actually allowed me to win a Toastmasters evaluation competition at the area level last year.